mciwing/mciwing.github.io/docs/data-science/data/preparation.md

 Let's read the second file :fontawesome-solid-arrow-right: `bank-social.csv`.

 <?quiz?>
-question: Open the file `bank-social.csv` with your text editor.
+question: Open the file <code>bank-social.csv</code> with your text editor.
 Which separator is used in the file?
 answer: : (colon)
 answer: None, it is not a valid csv file.
 answer-correct: ; (semicolon)